 - "Psychology" is meant to refer to common human psychological properties, not necessarily every subject within the academic field of psychology.

 - "Innate personality" is outside of culture because this framework is for describing an individual's subjective experiences.
 Cultures as a whole have arguably larger scope than personalities, but the innate aspects of one's personality are not defined by culture.
 There are biologically-determined congenital traits which have notable influence.
 Again, this influence is unidirectional.
 Considering only hereditary personality traits, we can acknowledge that these affect the way we relate to our surrounding culture, but culture cannot change our genes.
-(Well, in principle, it is possible for cultures to influence genetics by influencing who pairs up to become parents, and maybe cultural factors influence hormones, especially in today's world with medical hormone treatments and hormones polluting drinking water and so on…).
+(Well, in principle, it is possible for cultures to influence genetics by influencing who pairs up to become parents, and maybe cultural factors influence hormones and gene activation/deactivation, especially in today's world with medical hormone treatments and with chemicals polluting drinking water and so on…).

 - "Habitus" is a term from sociology which refers to something like an individual's dispositions which come from surrounding cultural influences.
 I intend here a slightly broader interpretation which acknowledges that one's dispositions are influenced by all of one's particular life experiences.